Terryt7/freelance-hub/README.md

-# HigherStream - Freelance Marketplace MVP
+# FreelanceHub - Freelance Marketplace MVP

-HigherStream is a modern, web3-inspired freelance marketplace built with Next.js and React.
+FreelanceHub is a modern, web3-inspired freelance marketplace built with Next.js and React.
 It connects clients with talented freelancers for various services including design, development, content creation, and more.

 ## Features